REBELinBLUE/kube-guide/manuscript/4-extended-tutorial.md

         image: gcr.io/kuar-demo/kuard-amd64:purple
 ```

 This patch file tells Kubernetes which part of the manifest to update.
-You may notice that the `name` of the container is supplied even though it is not being changed, the name is immutable however if it is not supplied Kubernetes would not know which container to update when there are multiple containers in the *Pod* spec.
+You may notice that the `name` of the container is supplied even though it is not being changed, if it is not supplied Kubernetes would not know whether we are trying to update a container or add a new one to the *Deployment*.

 If we did not supply the name we receive an error